cvangysel/pytrec_eval/README.md

 	    }
 	}

-For more like this, see the examples that uses [parametrized evaluation measures](examples/simple_cut.py).
+For more like this, see the example that uses [parametrized evaluation measures](examples/simple_cut.py).

 Frequently Asked Questions
 --------------------------

-Since the module's first release, no questions have been asked so frequently that they deserved a spot in this section.
+Since the module's initial release, no questions have been asked so frequently that they deserve a spot in this section.

 License
 -------